 2. Tableau (Best for Advanced Visual Analytics)

-Best for: Large retailers with dedicated analytics teams
+Best for: Large retailers with dedicated analytics teams, multi-location businesses with complex data needs

 Strengths: